fepfitra/fep-blog/src/content/modules/pwn/heap/calc_tcache_idx.typ

 The glibc malloc implementation uses a t-cache (thread-local cache) for small allocations to improve performance.
 This document explains how the t-cache index is calculated for a given allocation size, based on the example code in `calc_tcache_idx.c`.

+== Prerequisites
+- *GLIBC Version*: The t-cache was introduced in glibc 2.26.
+This calculation is relevant for all versions from 2.26 onwards.

 == Example from `calc_tcache_idx.c`

 The `calc_tcache_idx.c` code provides a utility to determine the t-cache bin index for a requested allocation size (`malloc(x)`).